Susan "Sue" Owen '94 May 9, 2017 1:40 PM updated: August 1, 2022 3:29 PM

 [Story originally published May 9, 2017.
-Updates: South Campus Rec Center planned, to open in June 2022; West Campus dining hall planned for Fall 2021; Student Services Building opened Jan.
-2020; Polo Road Garage to finish in July-October 2020; Music Activities Center opened Aug.
+Updates: South Campus Rec Center planned, to open in June 2022; West Campus dining hall planned for Fall 2021; Innovative Classroom Learning Building dedicated Oct.
+2020; Polo Road Garage opened July 2020; Student Services Building opened Jan.
+2020; Music Activities Center opened Aug.
 2019.]

 Texas A&M’s 2017 Campus Master Plan, adopted by the university in May 2017, lays out guidelines and projections for the next 15 years and beyond.

 It's not set in stone — rather, it sets a direction for the future.
 Many parts of the plan can and no doubt will change.
 And it doesn't include every single project in the works.
 But it does take a large, comprehensive look at the future using factors as diverse as expected growth, College Station weather and stormwater drainage, emergency vehicle access, bicycles and buses, historic architecture, the importance of clear signs, and sustainability.